OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 ### GitHub Actions

 GitHub Actions allows DevOps operations to be performed directly on a GitHub repository.
 GitHub Actions uses workflows, a feature that allows configuration files to specify a deployment process.
 The GitHub community maintains templates that cover different deployment targets.
-I used a basic one to set up a job to deploy to GCR.
+I used a basic one to set up a job to deploy to GCR so it is easy to get started.

 ![GitHub Actions Success](github-actions-success.png "width=500")